a14n/dart-rational/README.md

 * Start computing using `Rational.parse('1.23')` or `new Rational(12, 7)`.

-## Limitation ##
+## WARNING ##
-**WARNING** : If you are using this package through dart2js, results may not be good.
-This is because dart2js does not implement yet integers with arbitrary precision.
-Once [issue 1533](http://code.google.com/p/dart/issues/detail?id=1533) fixed, you should be able to use it in javascript.
+If you are using this package through dart2js, performances may not be good.
+This is because dart2js does not implement yet integers with arbitrary precision (see [issue 1533](http://code.google.com/p/dart/issues/detail?id=1533)) and this package contains a custom implementation of _bigint_.

 ## License ##
 Apache 2.0